 Part Six: COMPLAINT PROCEDURES

-A Complaint Procedure generally governs the handling of client`s claims and complaints (hereinafter “Claim” and “Complaints Procedure”) by MistralPay; it regulates the legal relations established between MistralPay and the Client when handling complaints regarding the accuracy and quality of services provided by MistralPay to the Client.
-Claims procedure is contained in the Part Six of GTC: ”Complaint Procedure”; Complaint Procedure may also be provided by MistralPay Company as a separate document for purposes of better information to the Client about his rights; however, it is formally a part of GTC.
+A Complaint Procedure generally governs the handling of Client’s claims and complaints (hereinafter “Claim” and “Complaints Procedure”) by MistralPay; it regulates the legal relations established between MistralPay and the Client when handling complaints regarding the accuracy and quality of services provided by MistralPay to the Client.
+Claims procedure is contained in the Part Six of GTAC: “Complaint Procedure”; Complaint Procedure may also be provided by MistralPay Company as a separate document for purposes of better information to the Client about his rights; however, it is formally a part of GTAC.

 General Provisions on Complaints

-- To supplement the information necessary for the decision on a claim, MistralPay has the right to contact the client by telephone, or otherwise, and ask for their written amendment.
-In case the client does not provide timely cooperation for the purpose of proper and timely handling of complaint, the period of the handling of claim is extended by the time delay of the Client with provision of information, documents, and materials necessary for the proper settlement of the claim.
+7. To supplement the information necessary for the decision on a claim, MistralPay has the right to contact the Client by telephone, or otherwise, and ask for their written amendment.
+In case the Client does not provide timely cooperation for the purpose of proper and timely handling of complaint, the period of the handling of claim is extended by the time delay of the Client with provision of information, documents, and materials necessary for the proper settlement of the claim.

-- In case the client has a reasonable doubt that his claim was not thoroughly investigated and properly handled in accordance with this complaint policy, or if he believes that his contract, GTC or the provisions of the Law have been violated, the Client has the right to submit his request to the control body, which is the MFSA, Malta Financial Service Authority.
+8. In case the Client has a reasonable doubt that his claim was not thoroughly investigated and properly handled in accordance with this complaint policy, or if he believes that his contract, GTC or the provisions of the Law have been violated, the Client has the right to submit his request to the control body, the Arbiter for Financial Services.

-In addition to the procedures and conditions for complaints set out in the Article II. of Complaints Procedure, the following special conditions also apply to claims in cases of using a credit card issued by MistralPay:
+In addition to the procedures and conditions for complaints set out in Article II of Complaints Procedure, the following special conditions also apply to claims in cases of using a credit card issued by MistralPay:

 Part Seven: COMMON AND FINAL PROVISIONS